DecentraLabsCom/Lab-Gateway/README.md

 └── public_key.pem     # JWT public key (from marketplace/auth provider)
 ```

-## Auth-Service Submodule Management
+## Blockchain-Services Submodule Management

-The Full Version uses the auth-service as a Git submodule.
+The Full Version uses the blockchain-services as a Git submodule.
 Here's how to manage it:

 ### 📋 **When to Update the Submodule**

 **Update Strategy - By Feature (Recommended):**
-- ✅ After completing a new feature in auth-service
+- ✅ After completing a new feature in blockchain-services
 - ✅ When preparing for integration testing
 - ✅ Before creating a release